P-Carth/sector-performance-analysis/README.md

 7. Utilize SQL to write the cleaned data frames into postgres as tables to easily be retrieved later in the dashboard file

 *Transformation:*
-1. Transform `close` price into returns to perform in-depth comparative analyses
+1. Plot 50-day and 200-day rolling averages of close price with dropdown selector for all tickers
-2. Plot 50-day and 200-day rolling averages of close price with dropdown selector for all tickers
+2. Found daily and cumulative returns to accurately compare data by transforming the close prices
 3. Plot rolling standard deviation of all tickers
 4. Plot correlation of returns within same asset classes
       * Return values to determine interdependence